domfrbassett/HRTF_Diagnostic_Tool/README.md

 # HRTF Diagnostic Tool

 If you’re reading this, you’ve likely been directed here because your HRTF dataset did not pass Pachyderm's angular distance or coverage checks.
-While this may feel frustrating, it’s better to identify these issues now than to risk working with data that could compromise the reliability of your project.
-This tool is designed to help you understand what might be going wrong and point you toward possible solutions.
+While this may feel frustrating, it’s better to identify these issues now than to risk working with compromised data.
+This tool is designed to help you understand what might be going wrong and point you towards possible solutions.

 If your dataset passed the aforementioned checks and loaded a binaural impulse response but the result was unexpected or contained artifacts, please reach out.
 Your feedback will help us to improve the robustness of this functionality.